danieljchang/PhotoApp/README.md

 ## Build Instructions
 1. install npm
 2. download workbench
-3. npm start

 ## Run Instructions
+1. npm start
-1. Create an account using the standard a unique username and email with a password 8 characters long inlcuding a character digit nad a special character.
+2. Create an account using the standard a unique username and email with a password 8 characters long inlcuding a character digit nad a special character.
-2. post a picture.
+3. post a picture.
-3. click on details of a post
+4. click on details of a post
-4. comment
+5. comment
+6. log out